Psiphon-Inc/psiphon-windows/src/webui/README.md

 ## TODO

+* FIX: If the egress region in registry has no servers, connection will silently fail.
+In JS, need to check for CandidateServers notice with data.count of 0 and prompt for region change.
 * put region selector in connect tab -- use msDropdown as a drop-up, resurrect previous code
 * Make checkboxes in settings bigger and more colourful.
 Maybe make settings more colourful?
 Background shades?